Gradescope Instructor Guide

 Funding for Gradescope

-Note first there is a cost for using Gradescope at UBC.
+Please note that there is a cost for using Gradescope at UBC.
 The cost is charged per student per course.
 You can check with your Instructional Support Unit to see if funding is available.

 A supported web browser